moodle/devdocs/docs/apis/plugintypes/customfield/index.md

 ---
-title: Course Custom fields
+title: Custom fields
 tags:
-  - core_course
+  - customfield
   - Course
   - Custom field
 ---

-Course custom fields allow you to create field types to be used for course custom fields.
-Instances of these field types can be added to a course. for example, if you want to display radio buttons on the course edit page, then you can create a radio custom course field plugin.
+Custom fields allow you to create field types to be used for custom fields.
+Instances of these field types can be added to the respective areas that implement [Custom fields API](/docs/apis/core/customfields).
+Currently in Moodle core only courses implement this API, however custom fields are also used in addon plugins for other areas.
+For example, if you want to display radio buttons on the course edit page, then you can add an instance of a radio custom field plugin to the Course custom fields configuration.

 import {
     Lang,